trivago/gollum/docs/formatters/collectdtoinflux08.rst

 CollectdToInflux08
 ==================

-InfluxDB 0.8.x compatible JSON data.
+CollectdToInflux08 provides a transformation from collectd JSON data to InfluxDB 0.8.x compatible JSON data.
 Trailing and leading commas are removed from the Collectd message beforehand.